kalxas/rasdaman/doc/main/02_inst-guide.rst

       # restore backup petascopedb.sql.gz (use cat if it's not a gzip archive)
       zcat petascopedb.sql.gz | sudo -u postgres psql -d petascopedb --quiet

-   Alternatively, petascopedb can be backup with this command in parallel (``-j`` is number of used cpus):
+   Alternatively, if the above fails for some reason, petascopedb can be backup with this command:

    .. code-block:: shell

-      # /backup/petascopedb_backup contains a large number of compressed files
+      # note that /backup/petascopedb_backup will contain a large number of compressed files
       sudo -u postgres pg_dump -j 8 -Fd petascopedb -f /backup/petascopedb_backup

-   Then, it can be restored with
+   If necessary, it can be restored with

    .. code-block:: shell